fukugit/example-fontawesome-in-sass-with-npm/README.md

 <br/>

 ## Acknowledgement
-In order to create this project ,I was basically following [this document in official site.](https://fontawesome.com/v5.0/how-to-use/on-the-web/using-with/sass).
+In order to create this project ,I read through [the document in official site.](https://fontawesome.com/v5.0/how-to-use/on-the-web/using-with/sass).

 <br/>